EndGameStudio/www.juanorozco.com/content/blog/2018/2018-12-30-youre-awesome.md

 ---
+author: Juan Orozco
+categories:
+- Uncategorized
+draft: true
+slug: stop-undervaluing-yourself-because-youre-awesome
 title: Stop undervaluing yourself because you’re awesome
-author: "Juan Orozco"

 type: post

-draft: true
-url: /?p=38
-categories:
-  - Uncategorized
 ---

 It is interesting how often we question our value and set out to prove (or disprove?) our assumptions - which are usually low estimates.
 We constantly undervalue ourselves and find things that support this idea.